 It’s also no secret that life gets busy fast when you enter the workforce, and healthy cooking can become somewhat of an impossibility for everyday people trying to juggle jobs, families and social lives.

 Marry the two and you’ve got a business idea which could be a game changer in your city – a healthy meals delivery service, bringing delicious, nutritious and affordable meals to the desks and offices of busy professionals who want to eat healthy food but just don’t have the time to prepare and cook them.
+It’s a great business idea as costs will be low but thanks to the demand the takings can be high.
+However, when it comes to delivery services fuel needs to be taken into account.
+This can be a significant expenditure but the practicalities are now totally catered for at least, thanks to the on site fuel services that many fuel companies now offer.

-So how do you get started and who are your potential customers?
+So, for now, how do you get started and who are your potential customers?
 Let’s dive in.

 Step 1: Research Your Target Market